 Inside the water cooler is a valve that prevents the water from the bottle flooding the water cooler.
 The water inside the benchtop water dispenser is cater into a reservoir, where it is using a refrigerant.

 A refrigerant is a cooling medium, that is circulated in pipes that are located close to the reservoir in the water cooler.
 The refrigerant changes from a liquid to a gas as it moves in the pipes towards the reservoir because of the pressure in the pipes created by a compressor inside the water cooler.
 The cooled gas in the water pipe is forced through a valve to make it even colder.

 The heat in the refrigerant is then remove from the water cooler.

 As people dispense water, the machine will refill the reservoir and the process begins again.
 Should the water reservoir empty completely during dispensing, it will take a few minutes before the water cooler chills the water to a low temperature.

 Easy access regardless of hot or cold water

 Water dispensers are an incredibly versatile piece of workplace kit.
 They dispense hot, cold or sparkling water on demand, ideal for when the office, school, college, factory or retail unit is busy.

 How hot water it can produce?

-Hot water is dispense at the optimum tea and coffee-making temperature of 94°c.
-Tea and coffee connoisseurs look on in horror as boiling water is pour onto coffee grounds or tea.
+Hot water is dispensed at the optimum tea and coffee-making temperature of 94°c.
+Tea and coffee connoisseurs look on in horror as boiling water is poured onto coffee grounds or tea.
 Boiling water produces a scorched taste to your favourite beverage.
 With a hot water dispenser, you enjoy your favourite hot drink tasting as it should taste.